NYC to Hamptons Car Service

 Can I get picked up in the Hamptons for NYC meetings?

-What if I need same-day service?
+What if I need same-day Hamptons car service in summer?

 Need a Ride?